SCBMBON/bon-website-2020/bootstrap/data/drafts/index.md

 				<dd>the Plumes and Blooms project has been collecting CTD and rosette bottle samples in the Santa Barbara since 1997.</dd>

 				<dt>Maintenance plan</dt>
 				<dd>Full metadata (Type A.b).
-Ongoing time series of data from CTD rosette bottles will be co-designed by SBC MBON and the Siegel lab.
+Ongoing time series of data from CTD rosette bottles will be co-designed by SCB MBON and the Siegel lab.
 Siegel lab will produce datasets and updates.  </dd>
 			</dl>
 		</li>
 <!--